kfarrel9/kfarrel9/README.md

-# Hi there
+# Hi there!

 My name is Katelyn Farrell and I am a student at the University of Notre Dame studying ACMS with a Biology Concentration and a minor in Data Science.
+I’m interested in using computation and data to better understand biological systems and solve problems in healthcare.

 ## About Me
 - Currently taking Introduction to Data Science